nwherman1724/Calendar-Dashboard/README.md

 ![Screen Shot 2023-01-17 at 6 42 01 PM](https://user-images.githubusercontent.com/99048123/213052987-e520297e-558e-4fe9-a2a5-6d3943d667f5.png)

 ## 🤝 Contribution
-This app was developer with Laura Sieck (https://github.com/lsieck519) and Mary Webby (https://github.com/marywebby).
+This app was developed with Laura Sieck (https://github.com/lsieck519) and Mary Webby (https://github.com/marywebby).

 This app is not open for further contribution.